AB216C/Flask-AdvancedAPI-PROJECT-Limiter-CaChing-Authentication-JunctionTable-Pagination-MechanicShop/Readme.md

 # TO ACCESS EXTERNAL DATABASE: SQLALCHEMY_DATABASE_URI = <external database url from render> from .env file, the following has to be installed:

 python3 -m  pip install python-dotenv

+# Your Flask app is trying to use PostgreSQL via SQLAlchemy, and it requires the psycopg2 package to communicate with the PostgreSQL database

+python3 -m pip install psycopg2-binary

 # Project Description: AdvancedApi(Mechanic Shop)